Blog Design: How to Design a Blog People Want to Read (2024)

 A footer is an element on a web page that contains copyright information and links to other pages on the site.
 Footers are located at the bottom of the page.

-Passivebook Footer Example
+PassiveBook Footer Example

 Make sure you link to your privacy policy, terms & conditions in your footer.